cisco-open/terraform-provider-meraki/docs/resources/organizations_snmp.md

 ### Optional

-- `peer_ips` (List of String) The list of IPv4 addresses that are allowed to access the SNMP server.
+- `peer_ips` (Set of String) The list of IPv4 addresses that are allowed to access the SNMP server.
 - `v2c_enabled` (Boolean) Boolean indicating whether SNMP version 2c is enabled for the organization.
 - `v3_auth_mode` (String) The SNMP version 3 authentication mode.
 Can be either 'MD5' or 'SHA'.
 - `v3_auth_pass` (String) The SNMP version 3 authentication password.
 Must be at least 8 characters if specified.